AqwamCreates/DataPredict/docs/API/Models/AffinityPropagation.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-AffinityPropagation.new(maxNumberOfIterations: integer, distanceFunction: string, preferenceType: string, damping: number, preferenceValueArray: {number}): ModelObject
+AffinityPropagation.new(maximumNumberOfIterations: integer, distanceFunction: string, preferenceType: string, damping: number, preferenceValueArray: {number}): ModelObject
 ```

 #### Parameters:

-* maxNumberOfIterations: How many times should the model needed to be trained.
+* maximumNumberOfIterations: How many times should the model needed to be trained.

 * distanceFunction: The distance function to be used.
 Available options are: